5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 The famous dome – an architectural marvel 1,500 years ago – is still a highlight of the Istanbul cityscape.
 Inside, ostentatious chandeliers, gilded mosaics of Jesus, and golden Arabic script glitter over the daily worshipers.

-Note: As of January 15th, 2024, Hagia Sophia Grand Mosque has introduced a distinct policy for tourists and worshippers.
-If you’re visiting for cultural exploration, there’s now a 25 euro entry fee.
+Note: As of January 2024, Hagia Sophia Grand Mosque introduced a distinct policy for tourists and worshippers.
+Visitors entering for cultural purposes pay an entry fee of approximately €25 to access the upper gallery.
 This ticket grants you access to the gallery floor, where you can admire the sanctuary’s stunning Ottoman and Byzantine features, including the historic mosaics.

 This new policy is all about balancing the preservation of this iconic site and enhancing the visitor experience, while ensuring that daily worship remains undisturbed.